×

 Office of the Chief Judge

 Each of Florida's 20 judicial circuits is administered by a Chief Judge who is elected by a majority of the judges in the circuit for a term of two years.
-Chief Judge Nushin G. Sayfie was elected as the chief judicial officer of the Eleventh Judicial Circuit of Florida in 2021.
+Chief Judge Ariana Fajardo Orshan was elected as the chief judicial officer of the Eleventh Judicial Circuit of Florida in 2025.
 She acts as liaison with the Chief Justice of the Supreme Court in all judicial administrative matters and is responsible for the efficient and proper administration of the circuit and county courts.
 As set forth in Rule 2.050, Rules of Judicial Administration, this includes developing a plan for the prompt disposition of cases; assignment of judges, other court officers and executive assistants; control of dockets; regulation and use of courtrooms; mandatory periodic review of the status of the inmates of the county jail; and, consideration of statistical data.
 The Chief Judge also enters administrative orders to properly direct the court's day-to-day affairs and appoints committees to serve in an advisory capacity.

-Administrative Judges
+Deputy Chief Judges and Administrative Judges

 Senior Judges